caseydavenport/cube-tools/README.md

     -p Prefix \                        # Optional prefix to match for each deck file.
     -filetype ".txt"                   # Filetype to check.
 ```

+This will also run a consistency check to ensure decks have the correct number of cards, and that the drafted card list matches the expected cube contents (i.e., check for missing or extra cards).

 Optional next steps: